kuvivek/drivingTheoryInGermany/README.md

 530. What should you remember when putting winter tyres on your car?
 ✅ The tyre inflation pressure should be checked in accordance with the manufacturer's guidelines
 ✅ You should observe the permissible maximum driving speed for these tyres
-❌The air pressure should be 0.5 bar lower than the manufacturer's guidelines for summer tyres
+❌ The air pressure should be 0.5 bar lower than the manufacturer's guidelines for summer tyres
 **Comment**:  Winter tires (“Alpine” symbol) are only approved for certain maximum speeds, which I must not exceed.
 In addition, the required tire pressure
 may be different than for summer tires: Follow the manufacturer's instructions.

 531. Your car is equipped with winter tyres.
 What is the meaning of the speed label "max.
 190 km/h" on your dashboard?
 The maximum speed of 190 km/h
-❌does not apply to dry road conditions
+❌ does not apply to dry road conditions
 ✅ may not be exceeded
-❌applies to wintry road conditions only
+❌ applies to wintry road conditions only
 **Comment**:  Winter tires (“Alpine” symbol) are only approved for certain maximum speeds, which I am not allowed to exceed.
 The sticker in my field of vision
 indicates the maximum permitted speed.

 532. The rear lighting systems of your car are covered.
 What has to be done?
 A luminaire rail system with all rear lighting systems
-❌need only be attached for journeys at dusk or during the hours of darkness
+❌ need only be attached for journeys at dusk or during the hours of darkness
 ✅ must be attached in any case
-❌need only be attached on journeys longer than 5 km
+❌ need only be attached on journeys longer than 5 km
 **Comment**Lighting devices make a vehicle visible.
 If they are concealed, e.g. by attachments or load carriers (e.g. for bicycles on cars), important
 lighting devices such as indicators, brake lights, tail lights, reflectors and license plate lights must be mounted on a light carrier so that they
 are visible.